-- a.
-Description: Provide a brief description of the programme structure (include required or compulsory components and credit points) and NZQCF levels as approved by CUAP and how it has been introduced and consolidated. - b.
+- b.
 Purpose: Set out the stated goals in the original proposal and provide a brief statement on the extent to which these have been achieved. - c.
-Changes: Mention any significant changes that have been made to the programme since approval, including specification of any changes to regulations.
+Changes: Describe any significant changes that have been made to the programme since approval, including specification of any changes to regulations. - d.
+Te Tiriti o Waitangi: Provide a brief reflection on the extent to which the programme meets the university's commitment to te Tiriti o Waitangi, as stated in the original proposal.